-When fighting cancer, you are never alone.
-The Cancer Resource Center of Methodist’s Thompson Cancer Survival Center and Cancer Support Community East Tennessee (CSC), have partnered together to bring a series of evening classes to support cancer patients and caregivers for 2020.
+When fighting cancer, you are never alone – and you are never without support options built with flexibility for your schedule.
+Thompson Cancer Survival Center at Methodist and Cancer Support Community East Tennessee (CSCET) have partnered again to bring a year-long series of virtual programs to support cancer patients and caregivers for 2022.

-The free programs will include a light meal, informative presentation, opportunity for questions and answers, and social time for attendees to meet other cancer patients and their support people.
+These free programs will include informative presentations on Zoom with an opportunity for questions and answers.
+Sign up and meet other cancer patients and their support people!

-Denise Stillman, PhD, behavioral psychologist, will talk to you about your body’s response to stress and teach relaxation exercises with some guided imagery to calm your body and mind.
+Denise Stillman, PhD, behavioral psychologist with CSCET, will talk to you about your body’s response to stress and teach relaxation exercises with some guided imagery to calm your body and mind.

-Humans find meaning in their lives in many different ways.
+People find meaning in their lives in different ways.
 A cancer diagnosis brings many life changes and challenges that can disrupt one’s sense of purpose and meaning.
-Based on the work of researchers at Memorial Sloan Kettering Cancer Center, CSC’s Debra Sullivan, PhD, will help you identify sources of meaning in your life and connect with them more fully.
-Come explore what brings most meaning to you and learn new ways to cultivate that meaning throughout your life.
+Debra Sullivan, PhD, with CSCET will help you identify sources of meaning in your life and connect with them more fully.
+Come explore what brings the most meaning to you and learn new ways to cultivate that meaning throughout your life.

 Having trouble falling or staying asleep?
 For those impacted by cancer, the effects of treatment and medications, along with the stress of cancer, may keep you and your loved ones from getting a good night’s rest.
-CSC’s psychologist, Denise Stillman, Ph.D., will discuss why sleep matters and what steps you can take to improve the quality of your zzz’s.
+CSCET’s psychologist, Denise Stillman, PhD, will discuss why sleep matters and what steps you can take to improve the quality of your zzz’s.